-We currently only have three product candidates, B-VEC, KB105, and KB301, in clinical trials and we may never develop, acquire or in-license additional product candidates.
+We currently only have three product candidates, B-VEC, KB105, and KB301 in clinical trials and we may never develop, acquire or in-license additional product candidates.
 We may never succeed in any or all these activities and, even if we do, we may never generate revenues that are significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause you to lose all or part of your investment.

 Because of the numerous risks and uncertainties associated with pharmaceutical product and biological development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
-If we are required by the FDA, the EMA, or other regulatory authorities to perform studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of B-VEC, KB105, and KB301, our expenses could increase and revenue could be further delayed.
+If we are required by the FDA, the EMA, or other regulatory authorities to perform studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of B-VEC, KB105, and KB301 our expenses could increase and revenue could be further delayed.

-We will need to raise additional funding in order to receive approval for B-VEC, KB105, KB301 or any other product candidate.
+We may need to raise additional funding in order to receive approval for our other product candidate.
 Such funding may not be available on acceptable terms, or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations.

-To complete the process of obtaining regulatory approval for B-VEC, KB105, and KB301 and to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize B-VEC, KB105, and KB301, if approved, we will require substantial additional funding.
-In addition, if we obtain marketing approval for B-VEC, KB105, or KB301, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
+To complete the process of obtaining regulatory approval for our product candidates and to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we may require substantial additional funding.
+In addition, if we obtain marketing approval for our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to continue to incur significant costs associated with operating as a public company.
-We anticipate that we will need additional funding to complete the development of B-VEC, KB105, KB301 and any future product candidates and to commercialize any such approved products.
+We anticipate that we may need additional funding to complete the development of B-VEC, KB105, KB301 and any future product candidates and to commercialize any such approved products.